Torus palatinus: Treatment

 Palatal tori are usually a clinical finding with no treatment necessary.
 It is possible for ulcers to form on the area of the tori due to repeated trauma.
 Also, the tori may complicate the fabrication of dentures.
 If removal of the tori is needed, surgery can be done to reduce the amount of bone present.

 Surgical removal

 A maxillary torus is only removed in instances where it is problematic.
 This includes cases where in an edentulous patient, it extends to the vibrating line, preventing a posterior seal of the denture and posterior seal at the fovea palatinae.
 Other indications for removal include frequent trauma to the torus, owing to its size or the thinness of the mucoperiosteum overlying it, disturbance of speech, and rapid growth in patients who are cancer-phobic.

 Prevalence

-Prevalence of palatal tori ranges from 9–60% and are more common than bony growths occurring on the mandible, known as torus mandibularis.
-Palatal tori are more common in Asian, Native American and Inuit populations, and are twice as common in females.
+Prevalence of palatal tori ranges from 9–60% and is more common than bony growths occurring on the mandible, known as torus mandibularis.
 In the United States, the prevalence is 20–35% of the population.